VadymPolianskyi/LBS-docs/Development and Data Modeling Standards.md

 #### Incremental Load
 Azure Data Factory (ADF) is responsible for orchestrating incremental data ingestion across multiple sources.
 The ingestion pipeline is designed to handle different types of data:

 - **API Data**:
-	- Managed by an Azure Function, which fetches API responses and inserts them into the Landing Zone in JSON format.
-ADF then schedules a Spark job to move and transform the data into the Bronze Layer.
+	- Extraction is managed by an Azure Function, which fetches API responses and inserts them into the Landing Zone in JSON format.
+	- After this the Spark job transforms and moves the data into the Bronze Layer.
-	- Store the last successful API request timestamp or record ID in a control table. **???**
+	- As the last step, another Azure Function stores the last successful API request timestamp in a watermark table (Redis).
+ 	- The last step is to update the last successful timestamp in the watermark table.

 - **Files**:
 	- ADF ingests files directly into Bronze, using file metadata (LastModifiedDate) or partitioned folder structures to track new and modified files.
 	- Utilize ADF’s `filtering by LastModifiedDate` to process only files updated since the last ingestion.
     - Organize files in a date-based partitioned structure (`/year/month/day/`) for efficient ingestion.

 - **Structured Data (Tables)**:
-	- ADF schedules Spark jobs to load structured data incrementally.
+	- The Spark job loads structured data incrementally.
 Since source tables lack update timestamps, a high watermark approach using control tables is used to track processed records.

 Incremental ingestion ensures that only new or changed records are processed, reducing resource consumption and improving efficiency.